Samuel-Ovuehor/A-Unified-Dual-Stream-Framework/README.md

 ![System Workflow](workflow.png)

-### UCADS Model Architecture
+### A Unified Dual-Stream Framework Model Architecture
-The structural design of the Unified Dual-Stream (UCADS) framework highlights the stream interactions and how class imbalances are handled during feature extraction.
+The structural design of the Unified Dual-Stream framework highlights the stream interactions and how class imbalances are handled during feature extraction.

 ![UCADS Model Architecture](ucads.png)